 What Customers Are Saying: One buyer describes this petty as diabolically sharp and notes it handled deboning a stack of pig trotters without flinching - a task well beyond what most paring knives are expected to manage.
 The stiffness gets a specific callout as a feature rather than a drawback, and the visual quality is described as even more striking in person than in photos.
 Another buyer immediately drawn to the distinctive shape notes it cuts wonderfully and plans to expand into more of the Koutetsu line.

-Care Instructions: R2/SG2 powdered stainless is highly stain resistant but hard and chip-prone at high HRC.
+Care Instructions: R2/SG2 powdered stainless is highly stain-resistant but hard and chip-prone at high HRC.
 Hand wash and dry after use - avoid the dishwasher.
 Use wood or rubber cutting boards only - avoid bones, frozen foods, and hard materials.
-Strop regularly between sharpenings and use consistent angle and light pressure at the stone to maintain the acute edge geometry.
-Free shipping over $100.
+Strop regularly between sharpenings and use a consistent angle and light pressure at the stone to maintain the acute edge geometry.

 Reviews